New Exhibits & Immersive Experiences: The Most Cutting Edge Encounters in Chicagoland

 Museum of Science and Industry: Mold-A-Rama

-Opened on November 3, 2022 through late 2023
+Opened on November 3, 2022; exhibit extended through late 2024

 The exhibit showcases a collection of popular, rare and experimental Mold-A-Rama souvenirs from the past with their quirky colors, designs andβ€”of courseβ€”signature smell to showcase this exciting innovation to a new generation.
 It’s dedicated to telling the story of the beloved retro machines.